Some awesome stories about nursing life—and sometimes about money

 Per Diem Nursing

 As a per diem nurse with no health benefits, I have to buy my insurance through the exchange.
 It costs me $800 for a Kaiser plan for myself and my son.
-I know it’s shockingly expensive, but I’m able to offset this cost as a deduction for my business.
+I know it’s shockingly expensive, and im currently weighing the pros and cons of staying as a per diem nurse or move into a benefitted position to save money.
+This cost is one of the reasons why I started henrynurse.com, to document my financial decisions that can affect how i can reach financial independence, because paying $800/month for insurance is a lot or money.

 Share the Post: